opencv/opencv/modules/core/doc/basic_structures.rst

 So, such traits are used to tell OpenCV which data type you are working with, even if such a type is not native to OpenCV.
 For example, the matrix ``B`` intialization above is compiled because OpenCV defines the proper specialized template class ``DataType<complex<_Tp> >`` .
 This mechanism is also useful (and used in OpenCV this way) for generic algorithms implementations.

 Point\_
 -------
 .. cpp:class:: Point_

-Template class for 2D points, specified by its coordinates :math:`x` and
+Template class for 2D points specified by its coordinates :math:`x` and
 :math:`y` .
 An instance of the class is interchangeable with C structures, ``CvPoint`` and ``CvPoint2D32f`` .
 There is also a cast operator to convert point coordinates to the specified type.
 The conversion from floating-point coordinates to integer coordinates is done by rounding.
 Commonly, the conversion uses this